Dietzen returns to Badgers; Pearson out for medical reasons

 Chryst started his Zoom session by offering a tribute to longtime team chaplain Monsignor Michael Burke and sending condolences to the family of former Badgers player and current New England Patriots running back James White.

-Burke died Sunday at the age of 72 after spending over four decades as the football program's chaplain.
-White's father, Tyrone White, died Sunday at the age of 59 when the car occupied by him and his wife, Lisa, collided with another vehicle in Cooper City, Florida.
+Burke died Saturday night at the age of 72 after spending over four decades as the football program’s chaplain.
+White’s father, Tyrone White, died Sunday at the age of 59 when the car occupied by him and his wife, Lisa, collided with another vehicle in Cooper City, Florida.